5 Things to Know BEFORE Moving to Louisburg, NC

 The weather in Louisburg is similar to the rest of North Carolina.
 The summers are hot and humid, while the winters are short and cold.
 The temperature typically varies from 32 degrees Fahrenheit to 88 degrees Fahrenheit and is rarely below 19 degrees or above 94 degrees.

-The best time of year to visit Louisburg for warm-weather activities is from early May to late June and mid-august to mid-October.
+The best time of year to visit Louisburg for warm-weather activities is from early May to late June and mid-August to mid-October.

 The hot seasons in Louisburg last for roughly 3.6 months, from May 29 to September 15, with the average daily high being 81 degrees Fahrenheit.
 The hottest month of the year is July, with an average high of 8 degrees Fahrenheit and a low of 69.